 - Molho Michael & Joseph Nehama, In memoriam: hommage aux victimes juives des Nazis en Grece, Nikolaides Thessaloniki 1948 (published also in Greek, Thessaloniki 1974).

-Before meeting with the researchers, EHRI was aware of ten repositories (collection-holding institutions).
-The purpose of the workshop was to receive expert feedback on this list and further complete EHRI’s overview of repositories and identify Holocaust-related collections within the repositories.
+The purpose of the workshop was to receive expert feedback on this list and further complete EHRI’s overview of the archival institutions and identify Holocaust-related collections within the institutions.
 EHRI also needed to better understand the format of the metadata and detect where further surveying was necessary.
 The overall goal was to create a state-of-the-art report of identified Holocaust-related sources in Greece and to add this information to the EHRI portal, as much as possible via the technical Work Packages (as opposed to manually entering the information into the portal).

-The Greek workshop has had multiple benefits for EHRI as it ensured the content fits the user.
-It is a time-efficient identification method which avoids duplication of work.
-At the same time, it was an investment in smooth communication with future VRE users.
-It soon became clear that the main issue and challenge for Holocaust research in Greece was access.
-Access to material was also identified as one of the key needs in the user requirement interviews (Angelis e.a., 2013, p.
-58-60).
-As the overview under point C indicates, we were far from discussing merging digital (meta-)data from different sources, about how and in what format to integrate digital data into the EHRI portal.
-Still, EHRI’s VRE can support Holocaust-research in Greece by improving access to information about the materials, be it awareness about and location of repositories or identifying relevant collections within repositories.
-Not only by bringing in as much information as possible during the project, but also by engaging with the research community which can help EHRI further enrich the data by annotating and adding it to the portal, such as, for example, adding a repository, together with the link to a publication based on the material found there.
+The Greek workshop has had multiple benefits for EHRI as it has helped ensure that the content fits the user.
+It was a time-efficient identification method which avoided duplication of work.
+At the same time, it was an investment in smooth communication with future Portal users.
+We found that the EHRI Portal can support Holocaust-research in Greece by improving access to information about the materials, be it awareness about and location of repositories or identifying relevant collections within repositories.
+Engaging with the research community can help EHRI further enrich the data by annotating and adding it to the portal.
 A second important role for EHRI can be to reach out to the institutions and offer them tools and a platform to share the information about their holdings to the research community.

 B. Characteristics of the Greek archival system and specific challenges

-A major challenge in Greece is that there is an unknown number of materials which remains totally invisible because there is no indication about their existence online and because there is the huge challenge of the (digital) description backlog which requires a thorough identifying and inventorying campaign.
-Uncatalogued materials remain hidden.
+A major challenge in Greece is that there are an unknown number of materials which remain largely invisible.
+As a consequence, there is no indication about their existence online and there is a huge (digital) description backlog, which requires thorough identifying and inventorying.
+As a consequence, uncatalogued materials remain hidden.

 Finding aids are often only consultable at the repository itself.
-The limited number of online information and locally available cataloguing systems make access to the actual materials time consuming and often costly and inefficient (a research trip is hard to prepare).
+The limited amount of online information and locally available cataloguing systems make access to the physical materials time consuming, often costly, and inefficient (a research trip is hard to prepare).

 Another challenge concerns receiving permission for consultation.
 Access to public archives in Greece often requires an application procedure before any access is granted.
 Two laws regulate the protection of individuals with regard to the processing of personal and sensitive archives (1991 and 1997).
 The time limit for keeping records restricted was reduced from fifty to thirty years (although there is room for flexibility in certain cases).
-In some cases it is not possible or there are limits to take photographs, scans or photocopies.
-Sometimes, lack of capacity of the reading room is an issue.
+In some cases it is not possible or there are limits to taking photographs as well as making scans or photocopies.
+Sometimes, a reading room’s lack of capacity can be an issue.

 At the Archives of the Ministry of Foreign Affairs, not all archives can be made publicly accessible for reasons of national security, among others.
-A collection of documents concerning the Holocaust has been removed from the original collections and has been put in one separate collection, leading to a loss of context.
+Moreover, there has been at least one case where a collection of documents concerning the Holocaust was removed from the original collections and was put in one separate collection, leading to a loss of context.

-Another issue pertains the destruction of archives.
-The destruction of archives does not only apply to Holocaust archives but did include sources on the topic.
+Another issue pertains to the destruction of archives.
+The destruction of archives does not only apply to Holocaust archives, but has included sources Holocaust-related sources.
 For example, the archives of the Greek Agency for War Crimes, which was founded in the autumn of 1945, were totally destroyed in 1975.
 In some cases, materials have been scanned before destruction.
-The Jewish Community of Thessaloniki which engages in such digitisation projects, has as such preserved certain sources.
+The Jewish Community of Thessaloniki, which engages in such digitization projects, has preserved certain sources in this way.

-Yet another challenge is that material is kept with private organisations which do not necessarily consider themselves archival institutions.
+Yet another challenge is that material is in the possession of private organisations which do not necessarily consider themselves archival institutions.
 These archives are hard to locate and often remain “hidden treasures”.
-Being able to share the knowledge on the sheer existence of these hidden treasures by entering or annotating them to the EHRI portal could already be a major step forwards for Greek Holocaust research, especially at the local level, in Jewish community archives.
+Being able to share the knowledge on the mere existence of these hidden treasures by entering or annotating them to the EHRI portal could already be a major step forward for Greek Holocaust research, especially at the local level, in Jewish community archives.